 Barontini often uses the term ‘creolisation’ associated with writers and thinkers of the French Caribbean (where Barontini has roots), such as Édouard Glissant and Aimé Césaire and compares his practice to Dadaist Hannah Höch or African-American collagist Romare Bearden.

 He has exhibited work in galleries and museums throughout the world, including Brazil, France, Haiti, Mali, Morocco, Peru, South Africa, Spain, the United Kingdom and the United States.
 He has also participated in international biennales in Bamako, Casablanca, Lima and Thessaloniki.
-The artist is currently presenting an institutional solo-exhibition at SCAD Museum of Art in Savannah, in Savannah at the on view until January 2020.
+The artist is recently presented an institutional solo-exhibition at SCAD Museum of Art in Savannah.